Dark Chocolate Macadamia Nut Cookies are made with green banana flour, rich dark dutch cocoa and crunchy decadent macadamia nuts.

 - 1 cup granulated sugar

-- 2 tbsp ground flax seeds and water
+- 2 tablespoon ground flax seeds and water

 2 tablespoons ground flax seeds in 6 teaspoons of water and let stand 5 mins)